-Top 11 Sites To Hire The Best Mobile App Designer:
+The Top 20 Sites To Hire The Best Mobile App Designer:

-- Toptal prides itself on hiring only the best freelance mobile app designers, so you won’t have to worry about the quality of talent that you’re shopping for.
+- Toptal prides itself on hiring only the best freelance mobile app designers for Android and iOS, so you won’t have to worry about the quality of talent that you’re shopping for.

 - With Toptal’s no-risk trial period, you’re fully protected in case things don’t work out with your freelancer.

-- Because of the premium service Toptal offers, including the caliber of Toptal’s freelancers and their white-glove matching, Toptal can be more expensive than other services.
+- Because of the premium service Toptal offers, including the caliber of Toptal’s freelancers and their white-glove matching, Toptal can cost more than other services.

 - If your project requires more of a short-term engagement or you are in more of an ideation phase, it might be better to start with a lower-cost option.

 Upwork is the result of a merger between what were previously the two dominant freelance forces.
 The platform provides a lot of project management support, with milestones and easy communication.
-Upwork Pro and Enterprise take out some of the extra work around sorting through the masses of freelance mobile designers by providing you with a pre-screened pool of candidates.
+Upwork Pro and Enterprise take out some of the extra work around sorting through the masses of freelance mobile app designers by providing you with a pre-screened pool of Android and iOS developers.

 - Upwork is the largest marketplace for freelancers of all types.

-- There are mobile app designers of all kinds, focused on projects of different sizes and levels of complexity.
+- You can hire mobile app designers of all kinds, focused on projects of different sizes and levels of complexity.

 - Upwork’s project management system allows you to set milestones and only pay when those milestones have been achieved.